Skip to main content

 Sentry

 We use Sentry to capture errors that occur across the entire stack.
 While we should monitor our production instances most closely, we should also keep an eye out on staging instances for new issues exposed by QA.
-While there are many projects in the FxA group on Sentry and it’s always helpful to poke through more than what’s listed here, we generally check the following deployments (see triage calendar invite for links):
+While there are many projects in the FxA group on Sentry and it’s always helpful to poke through more than what’s listed here, we generally check the following deployments:

 • fxa-auth-prod (FxA and SubPlat)